Syrian woodpecker: Feeding

-The Syrian woodpecker attacks polyethylene pipes of both sprinkler and drip irrigation systems in Israel [Moran, S. 1977.
-Distribution and characteristics of the damage of the Syrian woodpecker, Dendrocopos syriacus (Hemp. & Ehr.)
-(Aves: Picidae), in polyethylene irrigation pipes in fruit orchards.
-Phytoparasitica, 5: 127-139].
+The Syrian woodpecker attacks polyethylene pipes of both sprinkler and drip irrigation systems in Israel.
 It pecks holes that are 2-10 mm (mostly 5-8 mm) in diameter, and are usually well rounded.
-Damage to pipes is frequent in plots of avocado, citrus and grapevines bordered by rows of windbreakers, with pipes near winbreaker being the most severely attecked.
+Damage to pipes is frequent in plots of avocado, citrus and grapevines bordered by rows of windbreakers, with pipes near windbreaker being the most severely attacked.
 The holes in the irrigation pipes lead to a fall in the water pressure which in turn reduces the amount of water emitted at various sections along the irrigation line.
 The reason for birds' pecking at the pipe is not clear.